 But what caused the flu?

-Soon after (in the 40s) another virus was also identified, and named influenza B. This virus is also an important cause of disease in humans; this season (2017/18) this virus is significant, and is known this year as “Japanese Flu”.
+Soon after (in the 40s) another virus was also identified and named influenza B. This virus is also an important cause of disease in humans; this season (2017/18) this virus is significant, and is known this year as the “Japanese Flu”.
 Also this year, a variation of the influenza virus is causing significant problems across the world, and is known as “Aussie Flu”, or “H3N2”.

 The History of the Vaccine

 The discovery of the flu virus led to early testing of a simple “killed virus vaccine” in the thirties on British troops.
-Later, in 1940s’, the first official vaccine was tested, and it was demonstrated that this simple killed virus vaccine was effective – and protected people against that strain/type of flu.
+Later, in the 1940s’, the first official vaccine was tested, and it was demonstrated that this simple killed virus vaccine was effective – and protected people against that strain/type of flu.
 However, the vaccine only protected against the strain/type of flu it “contained”, not any new flu that might appear.